-About New Castle City Government
+About New Castle — In Depth

 Jail & Inmate Records

 The Garfield County Detention Facility serves as Garfield County's primary jail For people arrested within its boundaries.
-After booking—which includes fingerprinting, photographing, and recording personal information—detainees are housed at the facility.
+After booking, which includes fingerprinting, photographing, and recording personal information, detainees are housed at the facility.
 Family members and legal representatives can locate inmates through the Sheriff's Office inmate lookup system.
 Visitation at the facility requires advance scheduling and compliance with security protocols.
 Bond and bail procedures follow Colorado state guidelines, allowing release under certain conditions.

 Arrest Records

 The Garfield County Sheriff's Office maintains arrest records For people taken into custody within Garfield County.
 These records document the circumstances of arrest, charges filed, and booking details.
-Anyone seeking access to arrest records—whether residents or attorneys—can request them through the Sheriff's Office by following procedures set forth in the Colorado Open Records Act.
+Anyone seeking access to arrest records - whether residents or attorneys - can request them through the Sheriff's Office by following procedures set forth in the Colorado Open Records Act.
 A typical arrest record contains personal information about the individual, the nature of charges, and which agency made the arrest.

 Criminal Records